Seam7/github-repositories-finder/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-### `npm test`
+### `npm run cypress:open`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+Launches the cypress test runner, opening the cypress GUI.
+Make sure the project’s local server is running beforehand

+- Be careful when running the tests as the GitHub public API has limited request per hour.
+Refer to this page for more information https://docs.github.com/en/developers/apps/rate-limits-for-github-apps#:~:text=Normal%20server%2Dto%2Dserver%20rate,per%20hour%20for%20each%20user.

+To run cypress make sure you have it installed correctly following [this guide](https://docs.cypress.io/guides/getting-started/installing-cypress)

 ### `npm run build`